Soul Snatcher (赤狐书生) is glitzy and full of eye-catching CGI, but the visual magic doesn’t compensate for bumbling acting and story.

 I greatly looked forward to this glitzy 2020 Chinese fantasy movie since learning about it in October.

 Oh, it’s not because I’m particularly fond of fox spirits.
 As someone who grew up on a diet of classic Chinese myths, how could I be?
 Neither was it because I’m a fan of the two boyish leads i.e. Chen Li-nung and Li Xian.
-To be quite honest, they appeal to a demographic group that I was never a part of.
+To be quite honest, they appeal to a demographic group I was never a part of.
 Prior to this movie, I’ve not even heard of them.

-Furthermore, and I’m not nit-picking here, the concluding morality message was seriously flimsy, to say the least.
+Furthermore, and I’m not nit-picking here, the concluding morality message was flimsy, to say the least.
 Rather than food for thought, it felt to be the case of a hasty wrap-up for an overly complicated story.
 Hate to say it, but there was also indication of some sort of peculiar decision to be gorily mawkish.